AnanyaJain25/BlogApp/README.md

-# UNLEASH
+# Unleash
-A MERN web App for the blogger who can share their experiences or any views on different background like music, technology, fashion,sports, movies and about anything.
+A MERN web App Designed to empower users by providing a platform to share their thoughts, experiences, and expertise through well-crafted articles.

 Features implemented:
 1. It is a user-friendly web project for creating articles with custom cover photos and titles.